-AS 6.07
+AS 7.06

-When the program has reason to believe that the prospective adoptive parents may not meet the required eligibility criteria or certain factors might not be adequately mitigated to demonstrate suitability:
+If the organization determines that prospective adoptive parents may not meet the required eligibility criteria or certain factors might not be adequately mitigated to demonstrate suitability, the organization:

-the program communicates the specific concerns to the prospective adoptive parents as early as possible and attempts to resolve them; and
+communicates the specific concerns to the prospective adoptive parents as early as possible and attempts to resolve them; and

-the home study report is completed and prospective adoptive parents receive a written explanation of the reasons for the decision and the procedures for appeal if approval cannot be given and the application has not been withdrawn.
+provides a written explanation of the reasons for the decision and the procedures for appeal to the prospective adoptive parents if the home study is denied.

-Interpretation: Eligibility criteria of countries and states may differ and the program must evaluate all applicable criteria.
-The program should ensure required eligibility factors are clearly and accurately addressed in the home study.
+Interpretation: Eligibility criteria of countries and states may differ, and the organization must evaluate all applicable criteria.
+The organization should ensure required eligibility factors are clearly and accurately addressed in the home study.
 While some jurisdictions are willing to waive eligibility criteria in unique circumstances, it is best to receive those waivers in advance and in writing.

-Examples: Factors that may need to be mitigated and could delay the completion of the home study process include, for example: healthcare and housing needs especially in kinship or relative adoptions.
+Examples: Factors that may need to be mitigated for home study approval include healthcare and housing needs.

-AS 6.08
+AS 7.07

-A written home study report is completed in a timely manner and contains complete, accurate and current information addressing applicable eligibility criteria, suitability, and all other required information.
+A written home study report is completed in a timely manner and contains complete, accurate, and current information addressing applicable eligibility criteria, suitability, and all other required information.

 Interpretation: The Safe and Timely Interstate Placement of Foster Children Act requires generally, the completion within 60 days and acceptance of such studies received from another State within 14 days.

+AS 7.08

+The organization ensures that all prospective adoptive homes receive and maintain licensure, approval, or certification in accordance with state, tribal, or local regulation and completes periodic updates when there are significant changes in circumstance to ensure relevant information and documents are current.

+Interpretation: Home studies, including background checks, should be updated periodically so that they remain valid in accordance with applicable requirements.
+Significant changes in circumstances include a change in residence, employment or financial resources, additional children or adults residing in the home, criminal history, abuse history, medical status, etc. Updates for a significant change in circumstance are best completed as soon as possible, but may be postponed in certain circumstances, for example, if an additional change is expected or the prospective adoptive parents expect a significant amount of time to pass before their home study will be used.

-AS 7: Training for Prospective Adoptive Parents
+AS 8: Training for Prospective Adoptive Parents

-Prospective adoptive parents complete required training to prepare them for adoption.
+Prospective adoptive parents complete required training to prepare the family for adoption.

 NA The organization provides home study services only.

 NA The organization provides post-placement and/or post-adoption services only.